MacOS and iOS work well together. If your desktop and phone both come from Apple, you have many useful functions at your fingertips.

 - You’re signed in with the same iCloud account.

-- Bluetooth is turned on (see how to use Bluetooth on your Mac).
+- Bluetooth is turned on (see how to use Bluetooth on your Mac and fixing Bluetooth if it’s not available on macOS).

 - You have enabled the Handoff setting.
 On macOS, it’s called Allow Handoff between this Mac and your iCloud devices and lives under System Preferences > General.
 On iOS, you’ll find it listed as Handoff under Settings > General.